top of page

 The noun 'emolument' has its etymology rooted in Latin.
 It is derived from the Latin word 'emolumentum,' which means 'gain' or 'profit.'
 This Latin term was originally associated with the idea of profit or advantage obtained from one's efforts or services.
 As 'emolumentum' evolved into English, it came to represent payment received for services rendered, especially in a professional capacity.
 The etymology of 'emolument' effectively captures its historical connection to the concept of financial gain or benefit derived from one's work or services, emphasizing its role as a term used to describe compensation or remuneration for professional efforts.

-Find the meaning of emolument
+Quiz: Find the meaning of the noun emolument:

 Try Again!